mahdiz/git-learn/README.md

 ```bash
 git update-index --assume-unchanged file.txt
 ```
-The files untracked using this command will not be shown under "Untracked files" in `git status`.
+Files untracked using this command will not be shown under "Untracked files" in `git status`.

 #### Track a file
 ```bash